 2. Don’t eat fast food or junk food.

-Fast food and junk food is loaded with all sorts of problems that stress our physical, mental and emotional wellbeing, and is completely nutritionally inadequate.
+Fast food and junk food is loaded with all sorts of problems that stress our physical, mental, and emotional wellbeing and is completely nutritionally inadequate.
 Simply put, such substances provide the worst quality of so-called food that one can consume.
-Animal foods used in fast food come from the worst sources of factory farming and plant foods also lack in quality in this sector, which focuses on the cheapest sources possible without regard for consequences.
+Animal foods used in fast food come from the worst sources of factory farming, and plant foods also lack in quality in this sector, which focuses on the cheapest sources possible without regard for consequences.
 When you eat fast food or junk food, you are getting a concentrated dose of refined sugars, refined carbohydrates, refined salt, refined fats and oils, GMOs, pesticides, antibiotics, hormones and other drugs, preservatives, additives, colors, flavors, and all sorts of other toxic ingredients.
-Fast food and junk food is highly inflammatory, acid-forming, and mucus-forming.
-It provides a lot of calories that come from destructive fats, proteins and carbohydrates, while being largely devoid of any quality nutrients, like pure and wholesome macronutrients and micronutrients like vitamins and minerals, as well as phytonutrients, antioxidants and fiber.
+Fast food and junk food are highly inflammatory, acid-forming, and mucus-forming.
+It provides a lot of calories that come from destructive fats, proteins, and carbohydrates, while being largely devoid of any quality nutrients, like pure and wholesome macronutrients and micronutrients like vitamins and minerals, as well as phytonutrients, antioxidants, and fiber.